IGEV++: Iterative Multi-range Geometry Encoding Volumes for Stereo Matching: Introduction

 In this paper, we argue that filtering-based methods and iterative optimization-based methods offer complementary advantages and limitations.
 The former can fully take advantage of 3D convolutions to regularize cost volumes, thereby encoding sufficient non-local geometric and contextual information into the final cost volume which is essential for disparity prediction, in particular in ill-posed regions.
 The latter can avoid high computational and memory costs associated with cost aggregation operations, yet are less capable in ill-posed regions based only on all-pairs correlations.

-To combine the complementary advantages of filtering-based and iterative optimization-based methods, we propose Iterative Multi-range Geometry Encoding Volumes (IGEV++) which addresses ambiguities in ill-posed regions by aggregating the cost volume using an extremely lightweight 3D regularization network before iterative ConvGRUs optimization.
-To further address the limitation of the filtering-based method in efficiently handling large disparities, our IGEV++ adopts the novel Multi-range Geometry Encoding Volumes (MGEV), which encode coarse-grained geometry information for ill-posed regions and large disparities, and fine-grained geometry information for details and small disparities (see Figure 3).
+To combine the complementary advantages of filtering-based and iterative optimization-based methods, we propose Iterative Geometry Encoding Volume (IGEV) and Iterative Multi-range Geometry Encoding Volumes (IGEV++), which address ambiguities in ill-posed regions by aggregating the cost volume using an extremely lightweight 3D regularization network before iterative ConvGRUs optimization.
+To further address the limitation of the filtering-based method and efficiently handle large disparities, our IGEV++ adopts the novel Multi-range Geometry Encoding Volumes (MGEV), which is computed effectively and efficiently via the multi-granularity matching cost calculation approach.
+Specifically, we compute coarse-grained matching costs (point-to-patch) for the GEV with a large disparity range, and fine-grained matching costs (point-to-point) for the GEV with a small disparity range, as illustrated in Figure~\ref{fig:network}.
+MGEV encodes coarse-grained geometry information for ill-posed regions and large disparities, while preserving fine-grained geometry information for detailed structures and small disparities.
 Our MGEV is inspired by a key observation that objects with small disparities are distant and occupy fewer pixels, while objects with large disparities are nearby and occupy more pixels.
-We further propose an adaptive patch matching method to enable effective and efficient MGEV construction and a selective geometry information fusion module to efficiently integrate multi-range and multi-granularity information at each iteration.
+We further propose an adaptive patch matching method to enable effective and efficient MGEV construction and a selective geometry feature fusion module to efficiently integrate multi-range and multi-granularity information at each iteration.

 Our IGEV++ consistently outperforms existing methods~\cite{pcwnet,raft-stereo,dlnr,unistereo} by a large margin across all disparity ranges (see Figure~\ref{fig:disp_range} and Table~\ref{tab:large_disp}).
 Specifically, as the disparity range increases, existing methods exhibit a significant drop in accuracy.
 In contrast, our method remains robust for large disparity ranges.
 Our method also demonstrates outstanding ability in handling extensive ill-posed regions, achieving the best performance on reflective regions in the KITTI 2012 benchmark.
 Additionally, the proposed MGEV provides more comprehensive yet concise information for ConvGRUs to update, enabling our IGEV++ to converge faster.
 For example, our IGEV++ achieves a lower EPE (i.e., 0.79) with only 4 iterations (see Table~\ref{tab:iter}), compared to DLNR's 32 iterations (i.e., EPE of 0.81 for inference).